Malobika8/All-In-One/DesignPatterns-Java/Singleton-Ch-2.md

 ### How to implement?

-suppose we have a class called DatabaseConnection with certain properties.
+Suppose we have a class called DatabaseConnection with certain properties.

-How to create an object for this?
+#### How to create an object for this?
 We can create with "new" as many time as we want.

-*But how can we stop anybody to create objects this way multiple times?*
+#### *But how can we stop anybody to create objects this way multiple times?*

-What if we make our Constructor private?
-Yes then nobody will be able to create any object outside of the class.
+What if we make our Constructor private? - Yes.
+In that case, nobody will be able to create any object outside of the Class.
-But in this scenario will we be able to create one? - No. In this scenario, even creation of one is not allowed outside the class.
-We can create getInstance() method. but we would need to create the object of the method. so to create the object, we need to call this method and to call the method we need to call the object.
+But in this scenario, even creation of one object won't be allowed outside the class.

+We can have a *getInstance()* method.

+However, **we** would need to create the object of the method.

+It is like a cycle. *To create the object, we need to call this method and to call the method we need to call the object.*

 <img width="582" alt="Screenshot 2024-07-04 at 8 07 26 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/d6320936-6989-4432-93bb-84818d3597bc">